16 Top-Rated Tourist Attractions in Nova Scotia

 Pretty and peaceful, Nova Scotia is Canada's second smallest province, a peninsula on the eastern edge of the Canadian mainland.
 But its lengthy coastline is dotted with fishing harbors, sandy beaches, and plump islands.
 The scenery varies greatly, from the foggy Atlantic Ocean in the southeast to the tidal salt marshes of the Bay of Fundy in the west and Gaelic highlands of Cape Breton to the north.
 In these maritime latitudes, Nova Scotia has a pleasantly breezy if rather damp climate.
 Summer is bright and sunny, but weather conditions can often cause fog, with snow in winter.

 Halifax is the capital and largest city.
-In 1604 the French, including Samuel de Champlain, settled the Annapolis Valley, founding Port-Royal, the first lasting European settlement north of Florida.
+In 1604, the French, including Samuel de Champlain, settled the Annapolis Valley, founding Port-Royal, the first lasting European settlement north of Florida.
 They called it Acadia, a name that is now used to refer to all French settlement in the Maritimes.
 Find the best places to visit in this fascinating province with our list of the top attractions in Nova Scotia.

 About 43 kilometers southwest of Halifax, the fishing village of Peggy's Cove has a back-in-time feel.
 Peggy's Point Lighthouse, one of Canada's most photographed lighthouses, sits on the foggy Atlantic Coast marking a perilous point.
 Stark, wave-battered granite bluffs surround the lighthouse, and tourists should exercise extreme caution if exploring the rocky shoreline.
-Fishing wharves and boathouses line the shore of this active fishing community, and colorful heritage homes, and art galleries line the winding road through the community.
-In September 1998, a Swissair plane crashed off the coast here, killing 229 people.
+Fishing wharves and boathouses line the shore of this active fishing community, and colorful heritage homes and art galleries line the winding road.

 Accommodation: Where to Stay near Peggy's Cove